-- 1. Attach the fixed wheels to the rear legs of the machine stand using the M6 x 16 hex bolts, Washers, and M6 nuts provided.
-Fig 3.8.
-The rear of the stand is the side which features the medium mid brace support. - 2.
+- 1. Attach the casters to the rear legs of the machine stand using the M6 x 16 hex bolts, Washers, and M6 nuts provided.
+Fig 3.8. - 2.
 Assemble the D-handle to the front short top brace of the stand, using the D-handle brackets, M6 x 16 Hex bolts, Washers and M6 Nuts provided.
-Fig 3.9. - 3.
+(Fig 3.9). - 3.
 Fully tighten all of the fixings to secure the wheels and handle assembly (take care not to over tighten the fixings as damage to the threads may occur).